Frequently Asked Questions

 Q: How does online therapy work with you?

-Also referred to as TeleHealth, I use an encrypted version of the Zoom platform for my online sessions.
-I have a document I can email you that helps you set yourself up for the best counselling experience possible.
+Also referred to as TeleHealth, we use an encrypted version of Microsoft Teams for online sessions.
+You’ll simply get an email with a link to click, and your browser will automatically open it.
+We have a document we can email you that helps you set yourself up for the best counselling experience possible if needed.